Battle of Dunkirk: Action at Poperinge

 The route back from Brooke's position to Dunkirk passed through the town of Poperinge (known to most British sources as "Poperinghe"), where there was a bottleneck at a bridge over the Yser canal.
 Most of the main roads in the area converged on that bridge.
 On 27 May, the Luftwaffe bombed the resulting traffic jam thoroughly for two hours, destroying or immobilising about 80 percent of the vehicles.
 Another Luftwaffe raid, on the night of 28–29 May, was illuminated by flares as well as the light from burning vehicles.
 The British 44th Division in particular had to abandon many guns and lorries, losing almost all of them between Poperinge and the Mont.

-The German 6.
-Panzerdivision could probably have destroyed the 44th Division at Poperinge on 29 May, thereby cutting off the 3rd and 50th Divisions as well.
+The German 6th Panzer Division could probably have destroyed the 44th Division at Poperinge on 29 May, thereby cutting off the 3rd and 50th Divisions as well.
 The historian and author Julian Thompson calls it "astonishing" that they did not, but they were distracted, investing the nearby town of Cassel.